Day 238 · Wednesday, August 26

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 238, Abide in Me.
+This is By God's Call — day 238, Work of His Hand.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.